Templum-Deam-Luna/luna-civitatem/ordinances.md

 ### General Provisions

-* [ ] Buildings, except as required otherwise, shall have their footprint fit within a square 200 feet on each side.
+* [ ] Buildings, except as otherise allowed below, shall have their footprint fit within a square 200 feet on each side.
 A large store or office is not a valid exception; they can build up.
-A factory or warehouse may be a valid exception.
+A factory or warehouse are two valid exceptions.
-* [ ] The building's main entrance shall face the street and the entrance with the building's building number must be clearly visible from the street.
-Secondary entrances that face a street must also have the building number, and building's address street name if different than the street faced.
+* [ ] The building's main entrance shall face the street and be clearly visible from the street.
+* [ ] Every building's street number must be clearly visible from the street.
+Secondary entrances that face a street must also display the building number.
+If a building's secondary entrance faces different street than that on the building's address, then the street name on the building's address must also be displayed and clearly visible alongside the street number.
+* [ ] If a building has multiple disjoint sections that each have a direct entrance onto a street and is separated from the rest of the building that is publically accessible from the building's main entrance, then this section shall be assigned its own address with a separate street number along the street it is facing.
+For example, the main entrance opens to the lobby, but there's a restaurant next to the lobby that has a separate entrance from the street, be it the same street the lobby faces or not, then it needs its own address.
 * [ ] A building shall not be setback from the public sidewalk by more than 20 feet.
 May allow variance for some single-family housing zones.
 Some commercial zones may allow a larger setback for off-street parking, but only to allow no more than two rows of parked cars.